andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ## Learning Objectives - final exercise (4/47)
-As a group, use the last 4 minutes to modify any learning objectives you'd like or any other parts of your answers.
+As a group, use the next 4 minutes to modify any learning objectives you'd like or any other parts of your answers.
 Prepare the following content to be easily slacked:

 ### Sharing is caring (5/52)
 Each group presents the high level overview of their class.
 Slack the following information